Hard vs. Soft Water

 As hard water flows through the pipes and heat exchangers, the minerals are deposited on the system’s inner surfaces, forming a layer of scale.

-Over time, the scale buildup becomes thicker.
-This restricts water flow and hinders heat transfer.
 The scaling acts as a barrier, making it harder for your home’s system to efficiently exchange heat between the water and the surrounding environment.

 As a result, your HVAC system has to work harder and consume more energy to achieve the desired effect.
-This leads to reduced energy efficiency and increased utility costs.

 Increased Wear and Tear on HVAC Components